Austronesian peoples: Architecture

-Austronesian buildings have spiritual significance, often containing what is coined by anthropologist James J. Fox as a "ritual attractor."
+Austronesian buildings have spiritual significance, often containing what has been coined by anthropologist James J. Fox as a "ritual attractor".
 These are specific posts, beams, platforms, altars, and so on that embody the house as a whole, usually consecrated at the time of building.

 The Austronesian house itself also often symbolizes various aspects of indigenous Austronesian cosmology and animism.
 In the majority of cases, the loft of the house (usually placed above the hearth), is considered to be the domain of deities and spirits.
-It is essentially a raised granary built into the structure of the house itself and functioned as a second floor.
-It is usually used to store sacred objects (like effigies of granary idols or deceased ancestors), heirlooms, and other important objects.
-These areas are usually not part of the regular living space, and may only be accessible to certain members of the family or after performing a specific ritual.
+It is essentially a raised granary built into the structure of the house itself and functioning as a second floor.
+It is commonly used to store sacred objects (like effigies of granary idols or deceased ancestors), heirlooms, and other important objects.
+These areas are usually not part of the regular living space and may only be accessible to certain members of the family or after performing a specific ritual.
 Other parts of the house may also be associated with certain deities, and thus certain activities like receiving guests or conducting marriage ceremonies can only be performed in specific areas.

 While rice cultivation wasn't among the technologies carried into Remote Oceania, raised storehouses still survived.
-The pataka of the Māori people is an example.
-The largest pataka are elaborately adorned with carvings and are often the tallest buildings in the Māori pā.
-These were used to store implements, weapons, ships, and other valuables; while smaller patakas were used to store provisions.
-A special type of pataka supported by a single tall post also had ritual importance and were used to isolate high-born children during their training for leadership.
+The pātaka of the Māori people is an example.
+The largest pātaka are elaborately adorned with carvings and are often the tallest buildings in the Māori pā.
+These were used to store implements, weapons, ships, and other valuables; while smaller pātaka were used to store provisions.
+A special type of pātaka, supported by a single tall post, also had ritual importance and was used to isolate high-born children during their training for leadership.

 The majority of Austronesian structures are not permanent.
-They are made from perishable materials like wood, bamboo, plant fibre, and leaves.
+They are made from perishable materials like wood, bamboo, plant fiber, and leaves.
 Similar to traditional Austronesian boats, they do not use nails but are traditionally constructed solely by joints, weaving, ties, and dowels.
 Elements of the structures are repaired and replaced regularly or as they get damaged.
 Because of this, archaeological records of prehistoric Austronesian structures are usually limited to traces of house posts, with no way of determining the original building plans.